 Italian Neighbors by Tim Parks

-At the top of our list of books to read before going to Italy, you’ll find Italian Neighbors by Tim Parks.
-In fact, this author specializes in explaining the intricacies of the Italian psyche to fellow foreigners!
-This book, in particular, covers his first year living in Montecchio, a small suburb of Verona.
+At the top of our list of books to read before going to Italy is Tim Parks’ Italian Neighbors.
+Specializing in decoding the Italian psyche for fellow foreigners, Parks recounts his first year in Montecchio, a Verona suburb.

 Under the Tuscan Sun by Frances Mayes

-During her time in Italy, she spends four months learning “the art of pleasure” and indulging in all of Rome’s best cuisine.
-Readers will love living vicariously through her time exploring Italy!
+Gilbert embarks on a global exploration after realizing her unhappiness in marriage, spending four months in Italy to learn “the art of pleasure” and savoring the best of Rome’s cuisine.
+Readers will relish living vicariously through her Italian adventures.

 Midnight in Sicily by Peter Robb

-The book’s primary focuses include La Cosa Nostra, Andreotti, and the extreme violence of the 1970s-80s in southern Italy.
-However, there are also particular asides and chapters which cover Sicilian cuisine, culture, and literature.
+The book primarily explores La Cosa Nostra, Andreotti, and the extreme violence of the 1970s-80s in southern Italy, with asides covering Sicilian cuisine, culture, and literature.

 The City of Falling Angels by John Berendt

 Embark on a mouthwatering journey through the vibrant history of Italian cuisine in Delizia!.
-This captivating book explores how Italian food is intertwined with the cities that birthed it.
-Moreover, the author works to dispel long-held myths about Italian food and reveals surprising truths.
+This captivating book explores the intertwining of Italian food with its birth cities, dispelling myths and revealing surprising truths.

-Through captivating storytelling and research, Dickie explores extravagant Renaissance banquets, the dishes that influenced Italian emigration to the New World, the evolution of pizza, and Mussolini’s promotion of risotto.
+Dickie covers extravagant Renaissance banquets, the dishes that influenced Italian emigration, the evolution of pizza, and Mussolini’s promotion of risotto.
 With its rich blend of history, culture, and culinary insights, Delizia! is a feast for the senses and the intellect.

-While many Italy travel books are from the ex-pat point of view, La Bella Figura offers insight into how Italians view their own country.
-Instead of writing this book as a travel guide, Severgnini takes us through Milano, Napoli, and Roma and describes his interactions with people.
+Unlike many expat-centric Italy travel books, La Bella Figura offers insight into how Italians perceive their own country.
+Severgnini, instead of providing a conventional travel guide, takes readers through Milano, Napoli, and Roma, narrating his interactions with locals.

-His goal?
-To create one of the best Italian culture books, revealing its unwritten rules and how you can abide by them.
-Additionally, Severgnini describes the clear difference between tourists’ romantic concept of Italy and the Italian concept of Italia.
+His aim is to craft one of the best books on Italian culture, unveiling its unwritten rules and offering advice on how to navigate them.
+Severgnini also highlights the disparity between tourists’ romanticized vision of Italy and the Italians’ concept of their homeland.

 Italian history books

-SPQR actually stands for “Senātus Populusque Rōmānus,” which translates to “The Roman Senate and People.”
-Mary Beard’s history of Rome particularly stands out as she focuses on how Rome grew instead of sharing its decline and fall.
+SPQR translates to “Senātus Populusque Rōmānus,” meaning “The Roman Senate and People.”
+Mary Beard’s unique history of Rome stands out as she emphasizes its growth rather than its decline and fall.

 A History of Venice by John Julius Norwich

-Luckily, along came Filippo Brunelleschi, a goldsmith, who won the competition and subsequently revolutionized architecture–hence, Brunelleschi’s Dome.
-His most famous work is still standing in Florence today.
-Plus, he’s now considered a founding father of Renaissance architecture and the first modern engineer.
+Filippo Brunelleschi, a goldsmith, emerged victorious, revolutionizing architecture with his iconic Brunelleschi’s Dome.
+This masterpiece, still standing in Florence, solidifies him as a founding father of Renaissance architecture and the first modern engineer.

-The House of Medici is a thoroughly researched work on the life, rise, and eventual fall of the famous Medici dynasty.
-This powerful banking family first rose to prominence in the early 15th century, first acquiring control in Florence.
-Later, they went on to influence other Italian city-states, the Vatican, and other European countries.
+The House of Medici is a well-researched account of the life, rise, and fall of the renowned Medici dynasty.
+Initially gaining prominence in early 15th-century Florence, this powerful banking family expanded its influence to other Italian city-states, the Vatican, and beyond.

-Hibbert also explains the Medici’s tie to famous Renaissance artists, like Leonardo Davinci, Michelangelo, Machiavelli, and Donatello.
-This novel is a must-read for history lovers who are planning a trip to Florence.
+Hibbert highlights their connections to Renaissance artists such as Leonardo da Vinci, Michelangelo, Machiavelli, and Donatello.
+A must-read for history enthusiasts planning a trip to Florence.

 Lucrezia Borgia by Sarah Bradford

-Lucrezia Borgia: Life, Love, and Death in Renaissance Italy is a thorough biography detailing this controversial “Borgia daughter.”
-Although many people think of Lucrezia as a femme fatale, Bradford seeks to reveal the truth behind this fascinating character.
+Lucrezia Borgia: Life, Love, and Death in Renaissance Italy provides a comprehensive biography of this controversial figure.
+Despite the common perception of her as a femme fatale, Bradford unveils the truth about Lucrezia, highlighting her exceptional education and capabilities.

 Historical fiction about Italy